-Electrophysiologists use their training to diagnose and treat a number of conditions including:
+Electrophysiologists use their training to diagnose and treat a number of conditions, including:

-- atrial fibrillation, irregular heart rhythm
+- atrial fibrillation, or an irregular heart rhythm

-- ventricular tachycardia, very fast heartbeat
+- ventricular tachycardia, or a very fast heartbeat

 The tests that an electrophysiologist performs include: